561-475-1831

 Contact a Skilled Personal Injury Attorney

 Have questions about settlement payouts?
 Get in touch with an experienced Florida personal injury attorney with Schuler, Weisser, Zoeller, Overbeck & Baxter P.A..
 Our legal team is happy to sit down with you, review the circumstances of your case, and advise you on how the settlement process works.
-You deserve clear communication and transparent accounting of how the money in a personal injury settlement is distributed.
+You deserve clear communication and transparent accounting regarding the distribution of the money in a personal injury settlement.

-If you’ve been injured in an accident by a careless individual, protect your rights and contact our office today.
+If a negligent individual has injured you in an accident, protect your rights and reach out to our office today.
 Call us at 561.689.8180 to set up your free case evaluation.

 SERVING THE ENTIRE STATE OF FLORIDA